siakhooi/shed/src/md/shed-kubeconfig-use.1.md

 : the current Shed.

 SHED_KUBECONFIG_NUMBER
-: the number of current kube config of the Shed, set with this command.
+: the number of current KubeConfig, set with this command.

 # LICENSE
 MIT